7 Things You Need To Know About (Mello Roos San Diego)

 An owner can pay off Mello-Roos, however in some instances only certain types of Mello-Roos can be paid off.
 Non-bonded Mello-Roos cannot be pre-paid, while some bonded Mello-Roos can.
 To determine if your home’s Mello-Roos tax can be paid off, you can contact the County of San Diego Auditor & Controller, Property Tax Services department.
 For a fee, the department will determine the amount of pay off based on the Rate and Method of Apportionment of Special Tax, also known as the taxing formula.

-An increased value of the property does not affect the amount of the tax when property is sold.
+An increased value of the property does not affect the amount of the tax when the property is sold.
 Some communities like Santaluz have an additional community enhancement fee of a 0.25% that is conveyed upon transfer of sale.
 Not to be confused with Mello-Roos tax.
 In addition, homeowners must make a “good faith effort” to disclose the Mello-Roos tax upon the sale of their property by completing the Notice of Special Tax form and providing it to the buyer.